sisoma2/CTF-Writeups/2019/UAM/Dragon_Ball_Episodio_3/README.md

 ## Static Analysis Solution

 ### False flag
-We open the binary in IDA and we see it has the debugging symbols:
+First, we open the binary in IDA and we see it has the debugging symbols:

 !['Debug Symbols'](images/Debug_symbols.PNG)

-Looking at `main` it is simple to see it has an encrypted buffer, a decrypt function and a `strcmp` with the decrypted buffer.
+By looking at `main` it is simple to see it has an encrypted buffer, a decrypt function and a `strcmp` with the decrypted buffer.

 !['Main function'](images/Main.PNG)